DEBRA DUNLAP, FDE

 The care and preservation of documents and handwriting in question to its original condition is vital.
 Careless mishandling of any documents may significantly hamper the interpretation of the evidence within them.

 Avoid injecting any physical changes or additional notations to the documents which could hinder an evaluation of evidential handwriting, or the document on which it is found.
-This includes carelessly introducing a new fold into the document.
+This includes carelessly introducing a new fold into the document, and removing or inserting staples.

 Under microscopic examination a simple fold within the document could reveal fraudulent additions or alterations to the original document and an order of writing sequence.
 It is advised never to put new creases in a document or alter the direction of those already there.
 Always include with the document the envelope or information regarding the manner in which the document was "discovered" to the document examiner.